What is a calcium blood test?

 A calcium blood test measures the amount of calcium in your blood.
-If there is too much or too little calcium in the blood, it may be a sign of a wide range of medical conditions, such as bone disease, thyroid disease, parathyroid disorders, kidney disease, and other conditions.
+Too much or too little calcium in your blood may be a sign of a wide range of medical conditions, such as bone disease, thyroid disease, parathyroid disorders, kidney disease, and other conditions.

 Calcium is one of the most important minerals in your body.
 About 1% of the calcium in your body is in your blood.
 The rest is stored in your bones and teeth.
 Having the right amount of calcium in your blood is necessary for your nerves, muscles, and heart to work properly.
 It also helps blood vessels move blood throughout your body and helps release hormones that affect many body functions.